phx/gitrelease/README.md

 That being said, this script is not just for MacOS.

-It's for anyone with who uses `bash` and `git` and wants to publish a cli GitHub release.
+It's for anyone with who uses `bash` and `git` and wants to publish a GitHub release from the command line.